-Finding 2023-003 - Internal Control Over Significant Accounts (Repeat Finding) Significant Deficiency
+Finding 2024-002 - Internal Control Over Significant Accounts (Repeat Finding) Significant Deficiency

 During the course of our engagement, we noted the School District did not have an adequately designed system of internal controls over significant accounts and processes.
 General ledger accounts are not reconciled to underlying subsidiary records on a regular basis by internal staff members.
-We, as auditors, proposed material adjustments to taxes receivable, capital assets and pension related liabilities.
+We, as auditors, proposed material adjustments to cash, capital assets, and pension related liabilities